jloh02/competitive-coding-archive/NOI 2019/README.md

 ### 1. Pilot
 Points: 55/100

 I clearly couldn't think of using a stack (optimal solution) so I simply did a smart brute force.
-Using fast input gave me one extra subtest.
+Using fast input gave me one extra subtask.
 ```cpp
 ios_base::sync_with_stdio(false);
 cin.tie(NULL);